 STD Awareness Month may be over, but that is no reason for you to stop being safe.
-At myLAB Box, the first and only nationwide at-home STD testing service, we’ve created this helpful infographic, featuring some of the most common STD myths, including:
+At myLAB Box, the first and only nationwide at-home STD testing service, we’ve created this helpful infographic, featuring some of the most common STD are gross myths, including:

 Myth: You Only Have to Get Tested Once!